uncleoptimus/udacityP4/README.md

 	- Added a build script to 'scripts' object in npm package.json file to automate build process
 	NOTE: using Brackets editor extension also will auto-minify files
 	- Using npm build script I now concat, minify and autoprefix the css for pizza.html; save 1 request
-	- Using npm build script I now uglify the main.js file, shaving 10Kb
+	- Using npm build script I now uglify the main.js file, shaving 10Kb...

+REDACTED!
+Uglifying necessarily mangles function defnition names, thereby breaking any event handling declared in the dom.
+Switched pizza.html to use main.min.js instead of the uglified build.js

 ### Customization with Bootstrap